-Feature Description Control access to using the SSU: set To control access to setting or changing the system configuration, set an administrative password and enable it through Setup or the SSU. administrative password If both the administrative and user passwords are enabled, either can be used to boot the server or enable the keyboard and/or mouse, but only the administrative password will allow Setup and the SSU to be changed.
+Feature Description Set a time out period so Specify and enable an inactivity time out period of from 1 to 120 minutes. that keyboard and mouse input are not accepted If no keyboard or mouse action occurs for the specified period, attempted keyboard and mouse input will not be accepted.
+Also, screen can be blanked, and writes to diskette can be inhibited The monitor display will go blank, and the diskette drive will be write protected (if these security features are enabled through Setup or the SSU).
+To resume activity: Enter the correct password(s).
+Control access to using the SSU: set To control access to setting or changing the system configuration, set an administrative password and enable it through Setup or the SSU. administrative password If both the administrative and user passwords are enabled, either can be used to boot the server or enable the keyboard and/or mouse, but only the administrative password will allow Setup and the SSU to be changed.
 To disable a password, change it to a blank entry or press CTRL-D in the Change Password menu of the Administrative Password Option menu found in the Security Subsystem Group.
 To clear the password if you cannot access Setup or the SSU, change the Clear Password jumper (see Chapter 5).
-Control access to the system other than SSU: set user password To control access to using the system, set a user password and enable it through Setup or the SSU.
-To disable a password, change it to a blank entry or press CTRL-D in the Change Password menu of the User Password Option menu found in the Security Subsystem Group.
+Control access to the system other than SSU: To control access to using the system, set a user password and enable it through Setup or the SSU. set user password To disable a password, change it to a blank entry or press CTRL-D in the Change Password menu of the User Password Option menu found in the Security Subsystem Group.
 To clear the password if you cannot access Setup or the SSU, change the Clear Password jumper (see Chapter 5).
 Boot without keyboard The system can boot with or without a keyboard.
 During POST, before the system completes the boot sequence, the BIOS automatically detects and tests the keyboard if it is present and displays a message.
 There is no entry in the SSU to enable or disable a keyboard.
 Specify the boot sequence The sequence that you specify on the menu in the SSU MultiBoot Group will determine the boot order.
 If secure mode is enabled (a user password is set), then you will be prompted for a password before the server fully boots.
 If secure mode is enabled and the "Secure Boot Mode" option is also enabled, the server will fully boot but will require a password before accepting any keyboard or mouse input.